 Reel vs Jig

-If you love Irish music but are not a singer or a musician, how do you tell the difference between a jig and a reel?
+If you love Irish music but are not a singer or a musician, how do you find a jig?
 Well, this is simple.
 Just tap your feet along with the music in a natural manner and then try to count fast notes between each tap.
 If you can count 3 notes, you are listening to a jig.
 To make it simpler, try to listen to words more carefully and clearly.
-Take an example of the word terminator, in a jig; you would hear the word as ter-mina-tor (remember, they come in groups of three).
+Take an example of the word terminator.
+In a jig, you would hear the word as ter-mina-tor (remember, they come in groups of three).

-The fact that confuses many is that,both jigs and reels are duples, but in a bar, a reel has 4-8 notes, whereas a jig has just 6.
-If you know how to read music from a printed sheet of paper, you know that the tune starts with a clef which is a weird squiggle.
+A reel is also a duple.
+However, in a bar, a reel has 4-8 notes.
+If you know how to read music from a printed sheet of paper, you know that the tune starts with a clef.
 Just after this clef, there are two numbers.
-If you find 2 and 3, the tune is a reel, but if the numbers are 6 and 8. the tune is a jig.
+If you find 2 and 3, the tune is a reel.

-• Jig and reel are words that tell about the tempo of a composition in Irish music
+• Jig and reel are words that tell about the tempo of a composition in Irish music.

-• A jig has a 6/8 tempo, while a reel has a 4/4 tempo.
+• Look at how the notes are arranged.
+A jig has a 6/8 tempo, while a reel has a 4/4 tempo.